What is Medicare Supplement Plan G?

 Most type 2 diabetics see their endocrinologist several times a year to have their A1C checked and to renew their prescriptions.
 After each office visit, the specialist bills Medicare, which pays 80%.
 If it’s the first visit of the year, Medicare sends the remaining 20% to the Medigap plan, minus the annual $198 outpatient deductible, which is billed to you.
 After that, all of the endocrinologist bills are paid completely by Medicare and the Medigap plan.

 For the rest of the year, you pay nothing out of pocket for all Medicare-covered Part A and B services.
-Your only other cost to manage your diabetes is for your prescription drug, which is covered by your Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions.... plan.
+Your only other cost to manage your diabetes is for your prescription drug, which is covered by your Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each... plan.
 Medicare and your Medigap plan even pay the cost of your diabetic supplies, including:

 - Blood sugar (glucose) test strips